stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Necromancy/index.md

 *You create a ghostly, skeletal hand that assails a creature with the chill of the grave.*

-Make a ranged spell attack against a creature that you can see within range.
+Make a ranged necromancy attack against a creature that you can see within range.
 On a hit, the target takes 1d8 + your spellcasting attribute modifier decay damage and cannot regain Stamina until the start of your next turn.
 Until then, the hand clings to the target.

 If you hit an undead target, it also has -1d on attack rolls against you until the end of your next turn.